-In terms of substance we note that the Slovenian and French shareholder's may nominate board members of the NewCo B.V.
-Ideally however at least half of the boards members should reside or actually be established in the Netherlands.
-Observing however that there are no apparent tax benefits it is however questionable whether there is any need to appoint a Dutch director.
-In an additional advise we can comment on the substance provisions in more detail which based on the information provided thus far does not meet the objective of these slides (merely high level).
+In the case at hand and based on the information provided (i.e. especially if employee contracts are concluded via the NewCo B.V.) we expect that the NewCo B.V. will have sufficient substance to be regarded as a Netherlands tax resident for treaty purposes.
+In terms of substance we note that the UAE shareholder's may nominate board members of the NewCo B.V.
+Ideally at least half of the boards members should reside or actually be established in the Netherlands.
+Observing however that there is sufficient operational substance in the Netherlands it is however questionable whether there is any need to appoint a Dutch (domiciled) director.